szczyglis-dev/py-gpt/README.md

 - Added: CodeAct Agent, integrated with Code Interpreter plugin (beta).
 - Fixed: IPython kernel restarting in Code Interpreter plugin.

-**2.5.32 (2025-07-10)**

-- Fixed: File manager opening in Snap version.
-- Fixed: Maximum scroll position calculation in the notepad.
-- Fixed: Updating the message list after regenerating/editing a response.
-- Added: Option to hide timestamps in the web view.

-**2.5.31 (2025-07-10)**

-- Added: Mistral AI provider - feature #99.
-- Added: A new option in Config -> Settings -> Indexes (LlamaIndex) -> Chat -> Auto-retrieve additional context.
-- Fixed: Voice control using local Whisper model empty context - issue #113.

-**2.5.30 (2025-07-09)**

-- Fixed: Passing config to placeholders in LlamaIndex model kwargs - issue #112.
-- Fixed: Custom commands plugin unhashable dict bug - issue #108.
-- Fixed: Attempt to read .env in the /home directory in Snap - issue #116.
-- Downgraded Numpy to < 2.0.

-**2.5.29 (2025-07-09)**

-- Fixed: context auto-summary if history is disable.
-- Added: Anthropic base provider.
-- Added: multimodal config in models.
-- Added: vision in non-GPT models in Chat mode.

-**2.5.28 (2025-07-08)**

-- Fixed: Restoring the scrollbar value in the notepad.
-- Fixed: Improved math formula rendering.
-- Fixed: "Save as Text" option functionality.
-- Added: Set the model key to equal the model ID when saving in the model editor.

-**2.5.27 (2025-07-01)**

-- Added Code Interpreter tool to Responses API.
-Disabled by default, you can enable in: Settings -> Remote Tools.
-- Added a new models: o3-deep-research, o4-mini-deep-research, codex-mini-latest.
-- Added a new option in Settings -> Indexes: Use ReAct agent for Tool calls in Chat with Files mode.

-**2.5.26 (2025-07-01)**

-- Improved mode switch in background.

-**2.5.25 (2025-07-01)**

-- Tool calls in Chat with Files mode moved to ReAct agent.

-**2.5.24 (2025-06-30)**

-- Added attachments and image edits in Image mode.
-- Extended tool calls in LlamaIndex mode.
-- Added llama-index-llms-google-genai to dependencies.

-**2.5.23 (2025-06-30)**

-- Perplexity added to LlamaIndex providers.
-- OpenAI Responses API support (with built-in tools) added to LlamaIndex and Agent modes.
-- Improved models and indexes configuration in plugins.

-**2.5.22 (2025-06-29)**

-- Improved models editor.

-**2.5.21 (2025-06-28)**

-- Fixed JS errors in logger.
-- Updated CSS.

-**2.5.20 (2025-06-28)**

-- LlamaIndex upgraded to 0.12.44.
-- Langchain removed from the list of modes and dependencies.
-- Improved tools execution.
-- Simplified model configuration.
-- Added endpoint configuration for non-OpenAI APIs.

-**2.5.19 (2025-06-27)**

-- Added option to enable/disable `Responses API` in `Config -> Settings -> API Keys -> OpenAI`.
-- Added support for xAI / Grok models, added grok-3 models.

-**2.5.18 (2025-06-26)**

-- Non-GPT models are now available in standard Chat mode.
-- Added a new remote tool: `image_generation` in Responses API -> disabled by default, enable in `Config -> Settings -> Remote Tools`.
-Enables native image generation and editing of uploaded images in Chat mode.
-- Added a new model `gpt-image-1` and improved image generation.
-- Other small fixes.

 # Credits and links

 **Official website:** <https://pygpt.net>